-I obviously can’t tell you what is the best Rinjani trekking company as I only hiked up to the summit once so far, but what I can tell you is that I was super satisfied with the Rinjani trekking service provided by Jou Trekking.
-They picked us up as soon as we arrived in Lombok, provided accommodation the day before the tour and even offered to show us the Tiu Kelep waterfalls.
+I obviously can’t tell you what is the best Rinjani trekking company as I only hiked up to the summit once so far, but what I can tell you is that I was super satisfied with the Rinjani trekking service provided by Jou Trekking, click here to check his website and ask him anything you want to know.
+They picked us up as soon as we arrived in Lombok, provided accommodation the day before the tour and even offered to show us the Tiu Kelep waterfalls on the last day.
 His groups are small and what I really valued was that he provided all the gear for climbing Mount Rinjani.
-Jou provided everything I was not carrying with me.
+They provided everything I was not carrying with me.
 A tip that you won't read in any other Mount Rinjani trekking guide is to bring earplugs.
 All tents are clustered up on the mountain and you hear everything that is happening in surrounding tents and believe me you don’t want that… :)

 After climbing Mount Rinjani we spent 3 nights in the amazing Rinjani Lodge, on the slopes of the mountain.
 With two infinity pools overlooking the valley all the way down to the ocean and amazing views over the highest peaks in Lombok this place is the perfect stop when you get back from a trekking adventure.
 I couldn't walk properly the next days, I was so sore, so chilling out here was the best option!
 Take a look at the best rates for Rinjani Lodge here.

-If you liked the information I provided could you please pin it on Pinterest, share it on Facebook or Google+?
+If you liked the information I provided could you please pin it on Pinterest, share it in a Facebook Group or Google+?
 That would help me a lot… thank you very much!